alexyuly/chil/README.md

 #### Connector objects

 Special ***connector objects*** form the basis of connections between streams of child objects within some parent component.
-A connector object is an unique instance which is constructed with a key-value pair which is the name of the connector, plus a value which is some combination of one or more references to streams:

-##### `pipe`
+A connector object behaves just like an instance of any component with a single `main` input, which receives incoming values and outputs them to all connected listeners.

 The `pipe` connector is constructed with a list of references to streams.
 Incoming values are sent to the first stream in the list, whose object outputs to the second stream (if present), and so on, until values are sent to the overall pipe's output.